-17. Publicity
+Publicity

-The Council will continue to publicise the DHP scheme, working with key stakeholders and partners using various platforms including using the Council's website.
-Information about the amount spent will not normally be made available except at the end of the financial year.
+The Council will continue to publicise the DHP fund working with key stakeholders and partners using various platforms including using the Council's website.

-Decision Makers will liaise closely with social landlords, volunteer agencies and Housing Options team to ensure the most vulnerable customers are made aware of DHPs and are assisted in claiming them as required.
+Decision Makers will liaise closely with social landlords, volunteer agencies and Housing Options team to ensure the most vulnerable customers are made aware of DHP's and are assisted in claiming them as required.

-18. Fraud
+Fraud